 Who we are

-Our Vision: All people in Wales are free from abuse, violence and exploitation.
+That all people in Wales live free from abuse, violence, and exploitation.

-- We will maintain integrity, transparency and accountability in everything we do
+- We maintain integrity, transparency, and accountability in everything we do.

 - We provide readily available and easily accessible services.

 - We raise awareness of all forms of abuse and violence both within black and minoritised communities, and with government, and civil society in Wales.

 - We always challenge racism and all forms of inter-sectional inequality, injustice, and discrimination.